jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 **Offences: Broking services only**

-### 134B Offence of receiving client money if offer for subscription illegal
+### 134B Offence of receiving client money if offer contravenes financial markets legislation
 A person who contravenes section 77O commits an offence and is liable on conviction to a fine,— (a) in the case of an individual, not exceeding $100,000:
   (b) in the case of an entity, not exceeding $300,000.